-Victoria has been an active member of the INC for 10 years and in February 2018 was elected as Deputy Chair of the INC Board.
+Victoria has been an active member of the Infant Nutrition Council for over 10 years and in Feb 2018 was elected as Deputy Chair of the Board.

 He has been in this category for over 10 years inclusive of previous postings in Europe and Asia.

 Rodrigo has a Bachelor’s degree in Economics from the University of Brasilia, Brazil and an MBA from Michigan State University, USA.

 Christine has extensive international experience as a food industry nutritionist, with a speciality interest in food regulations and infant and corporate nutrition.

 Prior to her appointment Jan was responsible for driving the work of SIDS and Kids, Australia.
 She was influential in expanding the SIDS organisations’ research and family services both nationally and internationally into the perinatal area to include stillbirth and neonatal death.

 Jan was Chair of SIDS and Kids Scientific Advisory Committee, a member of the Global Strategy Task Force for education and SIDS and Kids’ representative on SIDS International from 2001.
 She was also an Executive Board member of the International Stillbirth Alliance from 2004 to 2007 and is a cofounder of the Australian and New Zealand Stillbirth Alliance (ANZSA).

 Jan has presented papers on a number of issues including Indigenous infant mortality, the importance of peer support, safe sleeping for infants and strategies to reduce stillbirth to scientific and other forums including SIDS International, the European Society for the Study and Prevention of Infant Death, the International Stillbirth Alliance and the Perinatal Society of Australia and New Zealand.